bUnit-dev/bUnit/docs/site/index.md

 - Verify outcomes using semantic HTML comparer
 - Interact with and inspect components as well as trigger event handlers
 - Pass parameters, cascading values and inject services into components under test
-- Mock `IJSRuntime` and Blazor authentication and authorization
+- Mock `IJSRuntime`, Blazor authentication and authorization, and others
-- Perform snapshot testing

 bUnit builds on top of existing unit testing frameworks such as xUnit, NUnit, and MSTest, which run the Blazor components tests in just the same way as any normal unit test. bUnit runs a test in milliseconds, compared to browser-based UI tests which usually take seconds to run.

 **Go to the [Documentation](xref:getting-started) pages to learn more.**

-### Test Example
+### Test example

 Let’s write a test for the `<Counter>` component listed below.
 This comes with the standard Blazor project template which verifies that the counter corrects increments when the button is clicked: